XiaoFengLin123/cse-15l-lab-report1/lab1.md

 ![Image](ls example 2.jpg)

-The absolute path to the working directory was right before the command was run: `/c/Users/capta/lecture1` We use the command `ls /c/Users/capta/lecture1/messages`, listing the contents of a specified directory, which in this case was `/c/Users/capta/lecture1/messages`.
+The absolute path to the working directory was right before the command was run: `/c/Users/capta/lecture1` We use the command `ls /c/Users/capta/lecture1/messages` or `ls lecture1`, it listed the contents of a specified directory, which in this case was `/c/Users/capta/lecture1/messages`.
 We don't need to be in that directory to list the contents, but the command will allow us to see what files and directories are within that working file directory.
 This output doesn't give an error unless the provided directory is not a directory.

 Share an example of using the command with a path to a file as an argument.